new-guy/screeps-os/REFACTOR.md

 7. Make creeps move along road and ignore each other
 7. Create common library for creeps to talk with
 9. Get rid of link flags
+10. Error handling - catch error and throw it at the end of processing

 ### ColonyManager Refactor Plan
 - Separate colony-leve logic and room-level logic into different functions